 By Emma Ashworth

-There are ongoing campaigns to encourage the NHS to provide a Continuity of Carer service, which would mean that you would get to know your midwife in pregnancy, and have the same midwife throughout your birth and postnatally.
+There are ongoing campaigns to encourage the NHS to provide a Continuity of Care service, which would mean that you would get to know your midwife in pregnancy, and have the same midwife throughout your birth and postnatally.
 If you didn’t get on with that midwife you would be able to switch to another, so you would have a known and trusted person caring for you.
-The Government commissioned a report called “Better Births” to find out what could be done to improve maternity in the UK, and Continuity of Carer was a key part of their recommendations.
+The Government commissioned a report called “Better Births” to find out what could be done to improve maternity in the UK, and Continuity of Care was a key part of their recommendations.
 Unfortunately, these recommendations have not been implemented in most areas of the UK.
+Or, where they have, they were under funded and under staffed, leading midwives trying to look after so many women and pregnant people that they were unable to have a life themselves.
+This is not how Continuity of Care should look!

 What’s really interesting about the benefits of having care from someone you know and trust is that they don’t need to be a midwife.
 Evidence shows that having a doula, even though they don’t provide the clinical care of a midwife, also leads to improvements in outcomes for both the mother or birthing person, and the baby!

-An organisation called The Cochrane Collaboration that evaluates medical research independently of the NHS or researchers, looked at twenty two research trials of how Continuity of Carer through labour – whether this was a doula or midwife –improved the safety of birth.
+An organisation called The Cochrane Collaboration that evaluates medical research independently of the NHS or researchers, looked at twenty two research trials of how Continuity of Carer through labour – whether this was a doula or midwife – actually made birth safer!
 Together, these twenty two research trials looked at 15,288 births, which is a huge number when it comes to maternity research!
 You can read the full report from Cochrane by clicking here.

 The research that they included in this report looked at births where there was Continuity of Carer from someone who wasn’t a family member, wasn’t employed by the hospital to provide clinical care (so not the midwife attending the birth, for instance), and had received training in supporting birth.
 The outcomes were astonishing.
 Women who had Continuity of Carer from doulas were: